teksi/wastewater/docs/en/user-guide/layerexplanations/layerexplanation.rst

 .. versionchanged:: 2026.0

-This view replaces is some way the tww_app.vw_wastewater_node (it still exists for backward compatibility) as it integrates the symbology of the following views, that handle symbology now separatly:
+This view replaces in some way the tww_app.vw_wastewater_node (it still exists for backward compatibility) as it integrates the symbology of the following views, that handle symbology now separatly:

 * a table tww_od.tww_reach_point_labels
 * a table tww_od.tww_wastewater_structure_labels